 A Work in Progress

 July is upon us, and the February book club selection review of Women Running Into The Mountains is being written.
-The monthly book club selection is highly anticipated and usually devours hours from a day.
+The monthly book club selection is highly anticipated and usually devours hours of the day.
 Women Running Into The Mountains was a chore, and chapters had to be assigned to read to get through the material.
 It is not the writing that was difficult but the subject matter – illegitimate children.
 The book is about a heavy, depressing, anxiety-provoking topic and situation that statistically results in poverty at an alarming rate – it’s about having children out of wedlock.

-The author Yuko Tsushima herself, a product of a single parent (although not illegitimate), raised her illegitimate daughter alone.
+The author, Yuko Tsushima herself, a product of a single parent (although not illegitimate), raised her illegitimate daughter alone.
 Most of what she writes about in this book is autobiographical.
 Tsushima experienced the pain of having only one parent after her father, a well-known Japanese author, committed suicide when she was one year old.
 She then went on and raised an illegitimate child by herself.
 Only 0.08% of all children in Japan are raised out of wedlock, as cited in the book at the time of writing in 1980.
 According to a Yale study, the national average for the United States of America is 40%, comprised predominantly of Hispanics 53% and blacks 71%.

 Official Family Registry of Japan